olimorris/persisted.nvim/README.md

 })
 ```

 The session data available differs depending on the events that are hooked into.
-For non-telescope events, only the session `name` is available (via `session.data.name`).
+For non-telescope events, only the session's full path is available (via `session.data`).
 However for telescope events, the `branch`, `name`, `file_path` and `dir_path` are available.

-Finaly, if you're using the excellent [Legendary.nvim](https://github.com/mrjones2014/legendary.nvim) plugin, consider the following snippet format:
+Finally, if you're using the excellent [Legendary.nvim](https://github.com/mrjones2014/legendary.nvim) plugin, consider the following snippet format:

 ```lua
 {